 Planning a road trip and looking for affordable attractions?
 We’re sharing the best national parks to visit in the fall– so grab your national parks pass and let’s hit the road!

 There are so many amazing national parks across the country that offer exceptional views of fall foliage.
-In addition to amazing scenery, the fall is a wonderful time to visit these parks.
-The cool weather makes hiking a breeze and the crowds have started to thin as children return to school.
-This fall enjoy one of these awesome national parks.
+In addition to amazing scenery, cool weather makes hiking a breeze and the crowds have started to thin as children return to school.
+This fall enjoy one of these awesome national parks in the United States.

 6 of the Best National Parks to Visit in the Fall